- Best Seller

 As you travel through the park, your guide will also discuss how ancient tribes of Native Americans, mountain men, pioneers, artists, the military, and Presidents influenced the establishment of the World First National Park.
 And you will learn how ancient oceans, earthquakes, volcanoes, fires, and glaciers have sculpted the ecosystem.

-Wildlife you could potentially see includes beavers, bighorn sheep, bison, coyotes, eagles, elk, redtail foxes, moose, mountain goats, mule deer, owls, trumpeter swans, and wolves.
+Wildlife you could see include beavers, bighorn sheep, bison, coyotes, eagles, elk, redtail foxes, moose, mountain goats, mule deer, owls, trumpeter swans, and wolves.

 Additional Notes